OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

     L2_RPC_URL=https://goerli-rollup.arbitrum.io/rpc
     L3_RPC_URL=http://localhost:8449
     ```
-- To install all dependecies for this script, you need to run:
+- To install all dependencies for this script, you need to run:

    ```shell
     yarn install